ianmilliken/mpc/site/content/landing/take-control-of-your-business-growth-with-a-free-marketing-workshop.md

 title: FREE Marketing Workshop
 publishDate: '2018-10-16T10:03:18+10:00'
 intro: >-
-  Get your brand and marketing strategies on track with a free half-day workshop facilitated by our experienced Managing Director.
+  Get your brand and marketing strategies on track for 2019 with a free half-day workshop facilitated by our experienced Managing Director.
 cta: A
 download: /img/advertising.svg
 ---